Getting a Mortgage With No Credit History

 Firstly, do you currently have any credit history?

-There are many reasons someone might not have a credit history.
-They may have recently moved to the UK, they may be a student just entering the workforce, an expat returning home, or they may be living with their parents.
-Either way, if you’re looking for a mortgage, there might be options available.
+There are many reasons why someone might not have a credit history.
+They may have recently moved to the UK, be a student just entering the workforce, an expat returning home, or living with their parents.
+Either way, options might be available if you’re looking for a mortgage.

-In our guide to getting a mortgage with no credit history, you’ll learn when this is possible, how to go about it and where to turn for the right advice.
+In our guide to getting a mortgage with no credit history, you’ll learn when this is possible, how to do it, and where to turn for the right advice.

 Can you get a mortgage with no credit history?

-Yes, it’s possible but with no traceable credit record lenders will subsequently need to be much stricter when assessing your application.
-In particular, they will want to place much more focus on your ability to meet the monthly repayments and the size of your deposit.
+Yes, it’s possible, but with no traceable credit record, lenders will need to be much stricter when assessing your application.
+They will want to place much more focus on your ability to meet the monthly repayments and the size of your deposit.

 Get Started with a Broker